abhirawat01/crm-app/README.md

-# necessary things to setup the project.
+# Necessary things to setup the project.

 - Install extension: Post CSS Language Support
+- Install react-router-dom only for Client-Side Routing